bt3gl/building_blog/content/wargames_krypton.md

 The sixth level starts with:

   > Frequency analysis can break a known key length as well.
-Lets try one last polyalphabetic cipher, but this time the key length is unknown.
+Let's try one last polyalphabetic cipher, but this time the key length is unknown.

 This is another example of Vigenere Cipher.
 Using the same method as before we first get the key and then the password.